 If you have been injured in a beauty treatment, you will want to give yourself the greatest chance of securing the maximum payout.
 To do this, you should gather evidence and take important steps to strengthen your case.
 This includes the following….

 - Keep a record and proof of all of the expenses you have had to fund because of your treatment and any costs relating to the treatment and your injuries

 - Report the accident to management so that there is an official record of it

 - Take photographs of your injuries and of the accident site if there is any visible damage

 There are a variety of different things you can claim for when suing beauty salon establishments.
 Firstly, you can make a claim for general damages.
 What does this mean?
 Well, this is the payout you get for the injuries you have suffered.
 It is designed to help you pay for your medical treatment and to get your life back on track.
 You can also claim for special damages.
 What does this mean?
 Well, it is likely that you have encountered a few expenses along the way because of your injuries, right?
-Perhaps you have lost income?
+Perhaps you have suffered loss of earnings?
 Maybe you have needed to pay for counselling to get over the trauma of what has occurred?
 No matter the cost, so long as it can be directly attributed to the accident, you can claim for it.

 Can you sue a beauty salon on a No Win No Fee agreement?
 You most certainly can.
 In fact, all of our solicitors work to this payment structure.
 For those who are unaware, this means that clients do not require a big upfront payment to start the claim process because you are only going to pay legal fees should your claim be a successful one.
 In which case, you will have the compensation that will cover the cost of the legal service.
 This means that you are never going to be out of pocket and it eradicates any financial concerns you may have.